ietf-wg-acme/acme/draft-ietf-acme-acme.md

 server SHOULD leave the order in the "ready" state, to allow the client to submit a new finalize request with an amended CSR.

-A valid request to finalize an order will return the order to be finalized.
+A request to finalize an order will return the order to be finalized.
 The client should begin polling the order by sending a GET request to the order resource to obtain its current state.
 The status of the order will indicate what action the client should take: